jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-07-spring-training/draft/chapter-03.md

 WE'RE GOING TO MIT.

-Can I call you?
-I know it's not Wednesday but this is emergency levels of good news.
+Call me RIGHT NOW.
+I don't care about supervision.
+This is emergency levels of good news.

 —E (who is also apparently going to MIT!!!)

-Sophia ran downstairs where both her parents were now hovering, her father having materialized from his home office.
-"Can Ethan call?
-He got into MIT too.
+She was already running downstairs, phone in one hand, his email still open on her laptop behind her.
+Her parents were hovering in the kitchen, her father having materialized from his home office.

+"He got in," Sophia said, and her voice came out high and breathless.
+"Ethan got into MIT too.
 We both got in.
-Can he call right now?"
+Can he call?
+Right now?"

-Michael and Grace exchanged one of their wordless parent looks, and then her father smiled.
-"Call him.
-We'll give you privacy."
+Michael and Grace exchanged one of their wordless parent looks.
+Her mother's eyes were wet.

-Privacy.
-Actual unsupervised privacy.
-Sophia's eyes widened.

-"Supervised doesn't mean surveilled," Michael said.
-"It means we're available if needed.
-Go.
-Celebrate with your boyfriend.
-Just keep the door open."

-Sophia bolted back upstairs, already dialing.
-He answered on the first ring.

-"We did it," Ethan said, and he was laughing, that rare unguarded sound she loved.
-"We actually did it."

-"Both of us.
-Together."
-Sophia sat on her bed, letter still clutched in her hand.
-"I know we have to officially decide by May first, and we haven't visited campus, and there are other schools, but—"

-"It's MIT."

-"It's MIT."

-"You chose it first," he said, and something in his voice made her pay attention.
-"In November.
+"Call him," her father said.
+"Go.
+We'll give you space."

+Sophia was already dialing, bolting back upstairs, door left open as required but her parents staying downstairs.
+He answered before it fully rang.

+"WE DID IT!"
+They said it simultaneously, talking over each other, and then they were both laughing—that kind of relief-laughter that comes after months of pressure, the sound of two people who'd been told they were bad for each other getting dual acceptance to one of the best schools in the world.

+"I can't believe—"

+"Both of us—"

+"Same school—"

+"Together—"

+Sophia collapsed on her bed, MIT letter still clutched in her hand, and felt something release in her chest.
+Joy.
+Pure, uncomplicated joy she hadn't let herself feel fully in months because everything had been so hard, so controlled, so supervised.

+"Sophia?"
+Ethan's voice gentled.
+"You okay?"

+"I'm so okay."
+She pressed her hand over her mouth, fighting happy tears and losing.
+"I'm just—you got in.
+We both got in.
+And nobody can say—"

+"Nobody can say anything," he finished.
+"You applied early action.
+November.
 Before we were really us.
 Before my dad lost his mind.
-You applied early action to MIT because it was your dream school.
-Nobody can ever say I influenced that decision."
+You chose MIT because it was your dream school, not because of me."

-"Nobody worth listening to ever thought you did."

-"My dad did.
-His lawyers did.
-Everyone who thought you were manipulating me or I was manipulating you—they all assumed we were making each other worse.
-Distraction and bad decisions and choosing each other over everything else."
-He paused.
-"But we both got into MIT.
-Separately.
-On our own merit.
+"And you got in on your own merit.
+Not because I influenced you or distracted you or made you worse."
+Her voice cracked.
+"We did this separately.
+We earned this."

+"And now we get to do it together."
+He was quiet for a moment, and she heard him breathing, heard the emotion he was holding back.
+"They said we were bad for each other.
+Distraction and poor decisions and choosing each other over everything important.
+But we both got into MIT, Sophia.
+We're both going to one of the best schools in the world.
 Because being together doesn't make us less.
+It makes us—"

-It makes us more."
+"Better," she whispered.
+"It makes us better."

-Sophia lay back on her bed, phone pressed to her ear, letter against her chest.
+"Yeah.
+It does."

+They were quiet for a moment, just breathing across the connection, the weight of vindication settling over both of them.
+Her parents had been afraid she'd sacrifice her future for him.
+His father had said she was destroying his potential.
+And they'd both just proven everyone wrong.

+"I'm crying," Sophia admitted.
+"Happy crying.
+Is that ridiculous?"

+"I'm crying too.
+Also happy.
+Also ridiculous."
+He laughed, wet and genuine.
 "We're really doing this.
 College.
 Massachusetts.
 Together."

-"If you want to."
+"If that's what you want."

-"Do you want to?"

-"I want whatever future has you in it.
-If that's MIT, I'm there.
-If it's Caltech or Stanford or anywhere else, I'll figure it out.
-You come first."

-"That's not how it should work.
-Your choice should matter too."

-"It does.
-I'm choosing you.
+"It's what I want.
+You're what I want.
 Every time, I'm choosing you."

-Her throat tightened.
+Sophia's throat tightened.
 "Eleven days until you're here."

 "Eleven days until I can say this to your face."